by Lee Binz

 There are two steps to making this perfect list with your perfectly normal children.
 First, you have to figure out some activities.
 Second, you have to put them on a list.
 Easy-peasy, right?
 Let me show you how, and give you plenty of hint and tips.
 I’ll even share a super-long list of ideas to help you brainstorm activities for your own perhaps less-than-motivated teenager.

-Learn how to put homeschool activities on the homeschool transcript with my free Ebook.
+Learn how to put homeschool activities on the homeschool transcript with this free ebook.
+I can teach you how to turn your teens passionate interests into high school credit.
+Your teen will have fun while you build a dynamite transcript!
+It's a win-win.
+What could be better!
 Sign up to instantly download "How to Put Fabulous Fun on Your Homeschool Transcript: Convert Natural Learning into High School Credit"

 Create and Discover Activities